que-rb/que/README.md

 To determine what happens when a job is queued, you can set Que's mode.
 There are a few options for the mode:

   * `Que.mode = :off` - In this mode, queueing a job will simply insert it into the database - the current process will make no effort to run it.
-You should use this if you want to use a dedicated process to work tasks (there's a rake task included that will do this, `rake que:work`).
+You should use this if you want to use a dedicated process to work tasks (there's an executable included that will do this, `que`).
 This is the default when running `bin/rails console`.
   * `Que.mode = :async` - In this mode, a pool of background workers is spun up, each running in their own thread.
 This is the default when running `bin/rails server`.
 See the docs for [more information on managing workers](https://github.com/chanks/que/blob/master/docs/managing_workers.md).
   * `Que.mode = :sync` - In this mode, any jobs you queue will be run in the same thread, synchronously (that is, `MyJob.enqueue` runs the job and won't return until it's completed).
 This makes your application's behavior easier to test, so it's the default in the test environment.